Automated Incident Response: Streamlining Your SecOps

 2. Tune existing detections

-In recent years, generated detection content is surprisingly less of an ask from security teams.
-Generally, native security tools come with their own rules out of the box that cover a broader set of use cases that are typically MITRE ATT&CK focused.
-While a having reasonable coverage of MITRE ATT&CK tactics is a great place to start, if you’re looking for additional rule coverage, LLMs are quite good at building rule content given a guided prompt, which we discussed in a previous blog.
+In recent years, generated detection content has been surprisingly less of an ask from security teams.
+Generally, native security tools come with their own rules that are out of the box and cover a broader set of use cases that are typically MITRE ATT&CK focused.
+While having reasonable coverage of MITRE ATT&CK tactics is a great place to start, if you’re looking for additional rule coverage, LLMs are quite good at building rule content given a guided prompt, which we discussed in a previous blog.

 Tuning is generally the greater challenge.
-With so many out-of-the-box rules from different security products, they create too much signal for security teams to handle.
-We’ve discussed how to build a strong process to address tuning – and with some clever scripting and periodic automation, there’s no reason you couldn’t automate this process.
+So many out-of-the-box rules from different security products create too much of a signal for security teams to handle.
+We’ve discussed how to build a strong process to address tuning, and with some clever scripting and periodic automation, there’s no reason you can’t automate this process.

 Automating Investigation

 This may be the hardest of the bunch to automate successfully.
-There’s no shortage of workflow and Security Automation, Orchestration, and Response (SOAR) tools you may have in your toolbelt to help with this problem, but there are some challenges.
+There’s no shortage of workflow, Security Information and Event Management (SIEM) and Security Orchestration, Automation, and Response (SOAR) tools you may have in your tool belt to help with this problem, but there are some challenges.

 • SOAR tools require a good amount of heavy lifting from your team to get started.
 Whether that’s dragging and dropping workflows into place or writing some code to transform data into an investigative format that makes sense.